Take It Down Act

 USA Passes Take It Down Act: Fighting NCII at the Federal Level

-Origins of the Take It Down Act
+Origins of the TAKE IT DOWN Act

 Berry’s mother, Anna, reached out to Senator Ted Cruz, who drafted the legislation and championed it through Congress.
 Democratic Senators Amy Klobuchar and Richard Blumenthal co-sponsored the bill, while Representatives Maria Salazar and Madeleine Dean led the House effort.

-Cruz praised the bill for what it would do for victims of revenge porn and online sextortion
+Cruz praised the bill for what it would do for victims of revenge porn and online sextortion.

-“It protects young girls and young women, and it’s a huge bipartisan victory that we’re winning tonight,” Cruz said on ABC News.(3)
+“It protects young girls and young women, and it’s a huge bipartisan victory that we’re winning tonight,” Cruz said on ABC News.

-An earlier attempt to include the bill in a December bipartisan spending package failed after opposition from Elon Musk and Donald Trump.(2) During the Biden administration, the DEFIANCE Act, spearheaded by Democrats Dick Durbin and Alexandria Ocasio-Cortez, was considered the most viable deepfake legislation, but momentum shifted when Cruz became chair of the Senate Commerce Committee.(2)
+An earlier attempt to include the bill in a December bipartisan spending package failed after opposition from Elon Musk and Donald Trump.
+During the Biden administration, the DEFIANCE Act, spearheaded by Democrats Dick Durbin and Alexandria Ocasio-Cortez, was considered the most viable deepfake legislation.
+However, momentum shifted when Cruz became chair of the Senate Commerce Committee.

-The Take It Down Act makes it a federal crime to “knowingly publish” or threaten to publish Non-Consensual Intimate Images (NCII), including AI-generated deepfakes.(4) It also requires websites and social media platforms to remove such content within 24 hours of being notified by the victim.
+The TAKE IT DOWN Act makes it a federal crime to “knowingly publish” Non-Consensual Intimate Images (NCII), including AI-generated deepfakes.
+It also requires online platforms to remove such content within 48 hours of being notified by the victim.
 Platforms must maintain a clear, accessible process for reporting NCII and take action to remove any duplicate material.

 What Crimes Does This Law Combat?

-The Take It Down Act addresses the following crimes:
+The TAKE IT DOWN Act addresses the following crimes:

-When Will the Take It Down Act Go into Effect?
+When Will the TAKE IT DOWN Act Go into Effect?

-Platforms that fail to comply with these removal obligations may face enforcement actions from the Federal Trade Commission under Section 5 of the FTC Act.(4) Notably, the bill expands the FTC’s authority to include nonprofit organizations, a rare move in federal regulation.(4)
+Platforms that fail to comply face repercussions from the Federal Trade Commission under Section 5 of the FTC Act.
+Notably, the bill expands the FTC’s authority to include nonprofit organizations, a rare move in federal regulation.

-To protect good-faith efforts, the bill shields platforms from liability when they remove or disable access to content based on reasonable evidence, even if the content is later found to be lawful.(4) It also includes a severability clause, allowing the rest of the law to stand if any part is ruled unconstitutional.(4)
+To protect good-faith efforts, the bill shields platforms from liability when they remove content based on reasonable evidence.
+This includes content that is later found to be lawful.
+There’s also a severability clause, allowing the rest of the law to stand if any part is ruled unconstitutional.

-“There’s a giant movement in Congress and at the state level around kids’ safety that is only picking up momentum,” Gandhi told Time Magazine.(2) “People don’t want this to be the next big harm that we wait five or 10 years before we do something about it.”
+“There’s a giant movement in Congress and at the state level around kids’ safety that is only picking up momentum,” Gandhi told Time Magazine.
+“People don’t want this to be the next big harm that we wait 5 or 10 years before we do something about it.”

-The Take It Down Act: A Positive Step Forward to Fighting the Extortion Economy
+The TAKE IT DOWN Act: A Positive Step Forward to Fighting the Extortion Economy

 Its passage sends a clear national message: the publication and spread of NCII, in any form, will no longer be tolerated.